microsoft/com-rs/README.md

 // Get a COM instance's interface pointer, by specifying
 // - The CLSID of the COM component
 // - The interface of the COM component that you want
-// runtime.create_instance returns a InterfaceRc<dyn IAnimal> in this case.
+// runtime.create_instance returns a ComRc<dyn IAnimal> in this case.
 let mut cat = runtime.create_instance::<dyn IAnimal>(&CLSID_CAT_CLASS).expect("Failed to get a cat");

-// All IAnimal methods will be defined on InterfaceRc<T: IAnimal>
+// All IAnimal methods will be defined on ComRc<T: IAnimal>
 cat.eat();
 ```